Office of Financial Aid

 Providence College is committed to providing opportunities for students who are eligible for federal work-study to perform community services off-campus as part of the employment experience.
 These services will contribute to both the quality of life for community residents and to the quality of the students’ educational experience here at Providence College.

 The Providence College Student Employment Program is funded by the College and available to a limited number of students.
 Employment opportunities are available in various departments when federal work-study students are unable to fill each position.
 A listing of jobs is available online by visiting the student employment section of the Financial Aid Web site.

 The Federal Direct Loan Program is available to both undergraduate and graduate students.
 The conditions governing borrowing limits, interest rates, subsidies, deferments, and repayment are the same as the Stafford Student Loan Program.
 The loan application process, the distribution of promissory notes, and disbursement of funds are handled by Providence College.
 No banks or guarantee agencies will be involved in the process.
-Under current legislation, these loans have a fixed interest rate of 6.8%.
+Under current legislation, these loans have a fixed interest rate set annually.
 Repayment is deferred until six months after graduation, and a variety of repayment options is available.
 Students who have borrowed from more than one program will be able to consolidate other federal student loans under a single Direct Loan repayment option.
-All Direct Loans are subject to a 2% origination fee and will be credited directly to the student’s account each semester.
+All Direct Loans are subject to an origination fee and will be credited directly to the student’s account each semester.

 Annual borrowing limits: